-Selecting the write cache destination for standard vDisk images
+Selecting the write cache destination for standard virtual disk images

 Citrix Provisioning supports several write cache destination options.
-The write cache destination for a vDisk is selected on the General tab, which is available from the vDisk File Properties dialog.
+The write cache destination for a virtual disk is selected on the General tab, which is available from the vDisk File Properties dialog.

 Considerations and requirements:

 - Consider the impact of using server side persistent write cache.
-Persistent cache should only be used where unauthorized users have unprivileged access to a machine.
+Only use persistent cache where unauthorized users have unprivileged access to a machine.
 Ensure that machines are not shared among users.

 - If you are selecting cache on local hard drive, ensure that the hard-disk drive is formatted with NTFS for Window devices, with a minimum of 500 MB.